Riveranda/Tim-Bender/README.md

 ### Current Projects :hammer_and_wrench:

-<p align="center">My current projects include my senior capstone, Catscript, an original object oriented language whose compliler is written in Java.</p>
+<p align="center">My current projects include my senior capstone, Catscript, an original object oriented language whose compliler is written in Java.
+In addition to this, I am activitely building and developing a robotic buggie powered by a raspberry pi and driven by Opencv.
+This robitic buggie will be driven by an android application leveraging Kotlin's server sockets. </p>